DNTM2802/python-deterministic-rsa/README.md

 # Deterministic RSA (DRSA)

-A DRSA module capable of generating deterministic keys and a PNBG (Pseudo-Random Byte Generator) done with Python.
+A DRSA module capable of generating deterministic keys and a PRBG (Pseudo-Random Byte Generator) done with Python.